Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s Development and Success

-At this point, you’ve learned together the mixed messages and modeling your child encounters related to alcohol and other substances.
+At this point, you’ve learned together the mixed messages and modeling your child encounters related to alcohol.
 You’ve practiced by setting goals and working toward them together while sharing success stories.
 Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

 - Ask key questions.